melentyev/mongodb-tx/README.md

 #### <a name="TransactionManager-transaction">transaction(body)
 - `body: (t: Transaction) => Promise<void>|void`

 Transaction body is defined as callback function (maybe async).
-This function can lock and load documents from database using `findOneForUpdate` method, and enqueue modification with `update`, `remove` and `create`.
+This function can lock and load documents from database using `findOneForUpdate` method, and enqueue modifications with `update`, `remove` and `create`.
 ```typescript
 // following transactions are equivalent, but the first one is faster
 await txMgr.transaction((t) => {